maciekrb/cliutils/README.md

 randfile
 ========

-randfile is a simple random file with random creating / modifying script.
+randfile is a simple random creating / modifying script.
 It is useful for workshops that illustrate version control workflows.

 By calling the following command line :